Show your art

 There is an art fair in Madrid organised by a hotel chain.
 They invite small independent galleries to come and showcase the artworks in hotel rooms.
 During the day, they welcome thousands of collectors.
 During the night, the hotel beds become actual beds for the gallerists to sleep in.
 You can also organise your own mini art exhibition in your hotel room when you travel.

 Perhaps you have used Airbnb or another website when you travel.
 Today Airbnb covers over 81,000 cities and 192 countries worldwide.
 You can showcase your artwork at your local rental homes, or list a spare bedroom at home on Airbnb.
 This way, you can get visitors to appreciate your work from around the world without leaving home.

 One day I was walking home from my office, I saw this van parked outside.
 It’s written ‘No Show Museum’.
-It’s a traveling art project.
+It’s a travelling art project.
 The curator travels with his minivan everywhere in the world and exhibits in the van.
-If you enjoy being on the road, make your vehicle a traveling show!
+If you enjoy being on the road, make your vehicle a travelling show!

 #6: Hacking an art fair